Skip to main content

 Throughout the 1990s and 2000s, Antonucci began doing design work for a number of Catholic high schools.
 Included here is design material relating to projects for Chaminade-Julienne; Kennedy School; Mother Seton Academy; Precious Blood; Catholic School; Pace Academy.

-Unique book cover and interior design material is also included herein for titles such as: Promise of Obedience; Story as a Way of Knowing; Quicker, Better, Cheaper: Managing Performance in American Government; We All Have a Share: A Catholic Vision of Prosperity through Productivity; Veerni Means Strong Woman; The Human Condition; Make that Spare: A Guide to Better Bowling; a wide variety of Knopf fiction titles, including William H. Gass’s The Tunnel and Salman Rushdie’s East, West; Empowerment Zones/Enterprise Communities; Spirituality in Transition; and Design Connections.
+Unique book design work is included herein for titles such as: Promise of Obedience; Story as a Way of Knowing; Quicker, Better, Cheaper: Managing Performance in American Government; We All Have a Share: A Catholic Vision of Prosperity through Productivity; Veerni Means Strong Woman; The Human Condition; Make that Spare: A Guide to Better Bowling; a wide variety of Knopf fiction titles, including William H. Gass’s The Tunnel and Salman Rushdie’s East, West; Empowerment Zones/Enterprise Communities; Spirituality in Transition; and Design Connections.

-Also found here are the magazine cover and interior design for Church, Commonweal, Dissent, and the New York Times Book Review.
+Also found here are magazine design for Church, Commonweal, Dissent, and the New York Times Book Review.
 Other design projects for these magazines can be found elsewhere in the collection; however, the items in this series are unique.

 Also found here is material pertaining to Antonucci's teaching at Parsons School of Design, including his teaching resume/curriculum vitae, and syllabi and assignments for the courses Editorial Design; Corporate Image; Senior Portfolio Development; Logo Design; and Design for Communication.
 These supplement material from these clients found elsewhere in the collection.